 Access to Mechanization Project

-Through the three-year, USAID-funded Access to Mechanization Project (AMP), CNFA used a commercially sustainable and market-oriented methodology to develop machinery service providers across Georgia.
-Building on its existing nationwide presence, AMP combined matching investments, commercial finance, and technical training to establish Machinery Service Centers (MSCs) and provide custom machinery services to small farmers.
+Through the three-year (2009-2012), $5.1 million USAID-funded Access to Mechanization Project (AMP), CNFA used a commercially sustainable and market-oriented methodology to develop machinery service providers across Georgia.
+Building on CNFA’s existing nationwide presence, AMP combined matching investments, commercial finance and technical training to establish Machinery Service Centers (MSCs) and provide custom machinery services to small farmers.

-- Provided technical assistance to MSCs using local consultants and Farmer-to-Farmer (F2F) volunteers to ensure sustainable operation and long-term availability of services for farmers;
+- Provided Volunteer Technical Assistance: Utilized local consultants and F2F volunteers to provide technical assistance to ensure sustainable operation and long-term availability of services.

-- Improved the competitive environment for machinery services by reducing the cost to farmers as a result of increased supply of machinery and service businesses;
+- Improved Competitive Environment for Machinery Services: AMP improved the competitive environment for machinery services by reducing the cost to farmers as a result of increased supply of machinery and service businesses.

-- Leveraged grant funds with local partner matching investment, including large-scale involvement of commercial finance to maximize impact and investment in the rural economy.
+- Improved Access to Finance: Leveraged grant funds with local partner matching investment, including large-scale involvement of commercial finance to maximize impact and investment in rural economy.

-Ongoing support from CNFA Farmer-to-Farmer (F2F) volunteers was an integral part of our approach to implementing AMP.
-A total of 25 volunteer assignments, focused primarily on conducting various types of trainings, were completed during the program:
+Ongoing support from CNFA Farmer-to-Farmer (F2F) volunteers was an integral part of implementing AMP.
+A total of 25 volunteer assignments, focused primarily on conducting various types of trainings, were completed during the project.
+Through F2F, AMP:

 - Marketing and Communications Support: AMP fielded volunteers to help develop communications and marketing strategies for MSC owners, demonstrating the services they could offer.
-Additionally, volunteers worked with the Georgian Public Broadcaster in designing the format of the Agricultural TV show “Farmer’s Day” and created a full-scale business plan to facilitate the funding of the show.
+Additionally, volunteers worked with the Georgian Public Broadcaster to design the format of the Agricultural TV show “Farmer’s Day” and create a full-scale business plan to facilitate the funding of the show.